GilbertOwen/Rock-Paper-Scissor---React-Laravel/README.md

 ## A project based on rock, paper, scissor.

 ### Using :
--React for the frontEnd
+- React for the frontEnd
--Tailwind for the UI
+- Tailwind for the UI
--Laravel for the Api
+- Laravel for the Api

 ### Dependencies used :
 -Axios